 “Let me go alone.
 I won’t be fighting the fire, so technically it’s not a violation of the policy to work in pairs.”

 “Let’s hope Air Tactical splits hairs same as you.”
 Josiah put a hand on Craig’s shoulder.
 “We’ll send a helicopter ASAP, but right now, it’s just too damned hot over there.

 Craig headed west, guided by a compass and the mountain on the far side of the lake.
 The wind blew into his face, and the smell of smoke grew stronger with each step until the flames came into view.

 Pillars of fire drove upward and ignited treetops.
-He skirted the worst, and kept to the left of the lake.
+He skirted the worst and kept to the left of the lake.
 The wind changed, and Craig faced a wall of fire sweeping across a meadow of dry grass.
-He ran parallel to the charging fire front and shot into the burning timbers just as the grass fire swept past.
+He ran parallel to the charging fire-front and shot into the burning timbers just as the grass fire swept past.
 I shouldn’t be here.
-My training taught me how to deal with fire, not my own bad judgement.
+My training taught me how to deal with fire, not my own bad judgment.
 Josiah would never have knowingly put me in this situation.

 A horizontal flaming tornado erupted across his path.
 The fire swirl tipped to vertical and sent flaming debris in every direction.
 The lake was his only hope, and it peeked at him through the flames.

 Slow-motion seemed to be his only speed.
 One foot went in front of the other with great effort.
 The lake opened up before him.
 He burst out of the trees and launched himself, a smoking firebrand, from a thirty-foot cliff.

 Cool water soothed his blistered skin.
 His head broke the surface, and he gulped in the heated air.
 The peninsula reached for him from the blazing backdrop.
 Two figures huddled on the edge farthest from the fire.
 Craig swam with one arm and held his pack up with the other.